Protein modeling in the AlphaFold era

 This is easier to understand as an example.
 Suppose that you look at the multiple sequence alignment and notice a correlation between a pair of amino acids.
 Let’s call them A and B. You hypothesize that A and B are close, and translate this assumption into your model of the structure.
 Subsequently, you examine said model and observe that, since A and B are close, there is a good chance that C and D should be close.
 This leads to another hypothesis, based on the structure, which can be confirmed by searching for correlations between C and D in the MSA.
 By repeating this several times, you can build a pretty good understanding of the structure.

 The third part of the pipeline is the structure building module, which uses the information from the previous steps to construct a 3D model structure protein of the query sequence.
-This network will give you a single model, without any energy optimization step.
-Model building is based in a new concept of 3D structures generation, named IPA (Invariant Point Attention) and the use of a curated list of parametrised list of torsion angles to generate the side chains.
+This network will give you a single model, without heavy energy optimization steps (only a relax protocol).
+Model building is based in a new concept of 3D structures generation, named IPA (Invariant Point Attention) and the use of a curated list of parametrized list of torsion angles to generate the side chains.
+IPA allows the network to maintain rotational and translational invariance, which is crucial for accurate 3D structure prediction.
 Earlier attempts to develop and end-to-end method were unsuccessful because the structure representation was not optimal.
-Even methods implemented after AlphaFold, like RoseTTAFold, use less efficient methods and often predict very quickly and accurately the backbone coordinates but require external programs to generate an all-atoms model
+Even methods implemented after AlphaFold, like RoseTTAFold, use less efficient methods and often predict very quickly and accurately the backbone coordinates but require external programs to generate an all-atoms model.

 Like for most of the previous methods Alphafold would give your better results with proteins with related structures known and with a lot of homologs in Uniref databases.
 However, comparing to nothing, it will likely give you (limited) useful results for the so-called “dark genome”.
 I work with phages and bacterial mobile elements, and sequencing that is often frustrating as more than 50% of the proteins have no homologous in the database.
 So you have a bunch of proteins of unknown function… However, as we do know that structure is more conserved than sequence, we may use the structure to find out the function of our dark proteins.
 There are a few resources for this, I’d suggest you to try FoldSeek (Kempen et al., n.d.) and Dali (Holm 2022) servers.
 You can upload the PDB file of your model and search for related structures in RCSB PDB database and also in Alphafold database.